charlie2409-er/ruby-vue/README.md

 # Create Calendar Event

 A sample Vue.js website using Rails as a backend.
+View at [calendarinvitation.info](https://calendarinvitation.info).

 ## Build Setup